json-schema-org/community/CHARTER.md

 At the discretion of the TSC Chairs, a vote may be made private, and will then be handled by creating an Issue in the `TSC-private` repository.

 The topic and nature of private votes may remain private, including the results.
 (It is expected that vast majority of votes will be public.
 Private voting should only be used in exceptional circumstances.)

+The kinds of votes which should be private include things related to security reports or discussions with an entity where it might not be desireable to be made public knowledge to either party.
+This could include details of case studies or partnerships which are not yet concluded or published, where either party may need a final approval for publication or wishes for coordinated or scheduled public publication.

 #### Documenting decisions